nghochi123/mlda_project/txt_sum/README.md

 summary = sorted(summary, key=lambda x: x[0])
 ```

+### Step 6: Gradio app creation
+In making our text summariser bot easy and convenient for usage, we incorporated our bot with a GUI using the gradio library.
+The gradio app enables users to key in their desired input text via an input textbox, increasing the convenience and utility of our bot.

 ## Discussion

 In our first few trials of the text summariser bot, the bot was able to reduce the text length from 417 -> 115 words, 591 -> 286 words and 326 -> 121 words.
 By comparing the final summarised text with the original text imput, the final summarised text does contain the key ideas and information from the original text input.